 Board of Directors

-With his own company, Bob Hernandez Design, he lead creative teams in formulating multimedia projects and producing art for such companies as Simon & Schuster, IBM, Time Warner, and NBC.
+With his own company, Bob Hernandez Design, he lead creative teams in formulating multimedia projects and producing art for such companies as Simon & Schuster, IBM, and Time Warner.

-The teaching bug hit years later and Bob got an opportunity to take on the position of Associate professor at Cal State Northridege, teaching design and experimental film.
+The teaching bug hit years later and Bob got an opportunity to take on a teaching position at Cal State Northridge, teaching design and experimental film.

-Soon after the mult-media craze hit, both his illustration and design talents began to flourish.
-His multi-media work for Simon & Schuster on The Amazon Jungle and Animals of the world has been on display at The Smithsonian Institute.
+Soon after the multi-media craze hit, both his illustration and design talents began to flourish.
+His multi-media work for Simon & Schuster on The Amazon Jungle and Animals of the World has been on display at The Smithsonian Institute.

 Though Bob has been nominated several times, won an Emmy, and has various National and International awards during his career, Bob confesses that his true joy is teaching children, and heading up the ARTree's efforts in bringing arts education to the community.